 A tapa will generally cost between €3 and €6.

 Tapas Bars & Cafes in SANTA CRUZ

 Mateos Gago 1

-Arguably one of the best tapas bars in Seville, with delicious dishes such as solomillo al whiskey (beef sirloin in whisky) and the divine pimientos del piquillo con musselina de bacalao (red peppers stuffed with cod), plus a good selection of sherries Beautiful interior with vaulted ceiling, while the tables outside have a ringside view of the Giralda.
-Very efficient service and reasonable prices considering the quality.
+Arguably one of the best tapas bars in Seville, with delicious dishes such as solomillo al whiskey (beef sirloin in whisky) and the divine pimientos del piquillo con musselina de bacalao (red peppers stuffed with cod), plus a good selection of sherries.
+Beautiful interior with vaulted ceiling, featuring original paintinsg from its incarnation as an Arab bath, while the tables outside have a ringside view of the Giralda.
+Very efficient service and reasonable prices considering the location.
 Recommended.